CravateRouge/qBittorrentSearchPlugins/README.md

 2. **PROXY mode may had issue with search engine**

   While using a tor relay with a socks proxy mode, you may get no results form search engines request.
   Setting the Poxy Mode to SOCKS4 may fix this issue.
+You may also use SOCKS5 but have to enable "use only for torrents" option.